-In 2007, ALEH Jerusalem opened its pioneering High-Dependency Hospital Wing, under the supervision of Israel’s Health Ministry.
-The Hospital Wing accommodates 28 children who require advanced nursing care, enabling them to remain within warm, familiar surroundings and continue daily routines despite their medical conditions.
+The High-Dependency Hospital Wing accommodates 28 children who require advanced nursing care, enabling them to remain within warm, familiar surroundings and continue daily routines despite their medical conditions.
 In addition to hospital-level medical care, the High-Dependency Hospital offers rehabilitative services, special education, social opportunities and interaction with family, volunteers and the community.

 – Special Education: In the morning, the children attend a special education school located within the facility.
 Their afternoons are filled with extra-curricular activities that provide additional learning opportunities in a fun environment.
-The opening of a therapeutic pool and rooftop garden will offer additional opportunities for growth and development.
+ALEH’s therapeutic pool and rooftop garden offer additional opportunities for growth and development.

 – Family connections are strongly encouraged by ALEH Jerusalem’s staff.
 Parents are invited to be full partners in the decision-making process throughout the various stages of therapeutic care.
 Family bonding programs involve parents, siblings and grandparents in various events, and a wide range of social activities serve to deepen the connection between ALEH children and their families.
 Families participate in parties and holiday events; an annual March across the Jerusalem Chords Bridge; the Jerusalem Marathon and Streetball events; Bar and Bat Mitzvah celebrations and more!